docker-hy/docker-hy.github.io/data/part-1/section-3.md

 Tagging is also a way to "rename" images.
 Run `docker tag ubuntu:18.04 fav_distro:bionic` and check `docker images` to see what effects the command had.

 To summarize, an image name may consist of 3 parts plus a tag.
 Usually like the following: `registry/organisation/image:tag`.
-But may be as short as `ubuntu`, then the registry will default to docker hub, organisation to _library_ and tag to _latest_.
+But may be as short as `ubuntu`, then the registry will default to Docker hub, organisation to _library_ and tag to _latest_.
 The organisation may also be a user, but calling it an organisation may be more clear.

 <exercise name="Exercise 1.5: Sizes of images">

-In a previous exercise we used `devopsdockeruh/simple-web-service:ubuntu`.
+In the [Exercise 1.3](/part-1/2-running-and-stopping) we used `devopsdockeruh/simple-web-service:ubuntu`.

-Here is the same application but instead of ubuntu is using alpine: `devopsdockeruh/simple-web-service:alpine`.
+Here is the same application but instead of Ubuntu is using [Alpine Linux](https://www.alpinelinux.org/): `devopsdockeruh/simple-web-service:alpine`.

 Pull both images and compare the image sizes.
 Go inside the alpine container and make sure the secret message functionality is the same.
 Alpine version doesn't have bash but it has sh.